 2-1/2 ounces Early Times Bottled in Bond bourbon

 1/2 ounce Punt e’ Mes sweet vermouth

-1. Fill a cocktail shaker halfway full with ice cubes.
-Add the bourbon, sweet vermouth, and Angostura bitters.
-Pause a moment, in honor of all the Manhattans drunk before yours.
-Then stir well.
+1. Fill a cocktail shaker or mixing glass halfway full with cracked ice.
+Add the bourbon, vermouth, and bitters.
+Stir well.

 2. Add a cherry (or two!) to a cocktail glass.
 Strain the mix from Step 1 into said glass.
 Enjoy.